 While looking for a theme for this year’s Society for Scientific Exploration online conference 2024, I picked up the book, Science of the Soul, which led me to choose, “A Great Shift” for the theme.
-For information about this conference, go to the Airmeet conference page.
+For the list of talks at this conference, go to the SSE conference page.

 In Science of the Soul (2015), physicist Claude Swanson wrote extensively about ‘The Great Shift’, the transition period at the end of the Kali Yuga, as a time of expanded consciousness coinciding with Earth changes.
 The Yuga Cycle, of which Kali Yuga is part, is a well-known astronomical cycle, 25,800 years-long, described by many ancient cultures.
 In a recent book, Yuga Shift (2023), author Bibhu Dev Misra analyzes the Yuga Cycle, identifying possible triggers for cataclysmic events between the Yugas, with a potential end-date of the Kali Yuga in 2025.